 During labor, some women use water to attain a state of deep relaxation to aid in their birthing process.
-This is not a new concept in natural childbirth—the first known water birth took place in France in 1803.

 Our Approach to Water Birth